 “I could brew my own ale at this rate,” came a call from the end of the bar.
 It was Grendel, a stout man with a frothy white beard.
 He stood behind the bar, arms crossed with a surly frown.

 Cooper did not respond but instead heaved heavily and continued to cart the empty keg on his back towards the storage room.
 He deftly swivelled around the merry patron’s, who found themselves gathering to the main floor like a turbulent wave, boisterously dancing and cheering to the beat of live music.
 The metallic fast-paced tunes of the fiddles, the flutes and the lutes took flight, coursing through the air – giving the run-down tavern a surge of concentrated energy that spread like wildfire.
 Although, for Cooper, it served only to antagonise him.
+If only they would play a different tune for once, he thought.

 Cooper took another step towards the bar.